ropensci/biomartr/README.md

 ## Biological Data Retrieval with R

-The `biomartr` package aims to provide users with an easy to use framework to obtain genome, proteome, and CDS data, as well as an interface to the [BioMart](http://www.biomart.org/) and [DAVID](http://david.abcc.ncifcrf.gov/) to retrieve functional annotation from [Gene Ontology](http://geneontology.org/page/go-enrichment-analysis) and [Kegg](http://www.genome.jp/kegg/).
+The `biomartr` package aims to provide users with an easy to use framework to obtain genome, proteome, and CDS data, as well as an interface to [BioMart](http://www.biomart.org/) to retrieve functional annotation.
 Furthermore, it is specifically designed to serve as additional module to the [myTAI](https://github.com/HajkD/myTAI) and [orthologr](https://github.com/HajkD/orthologr) frameworks, allowing the highest degree of reproducibility in phylotranscriptomics research from data retrieval to data visualization.

 ## Installation Guide

-Before you can load and install orthologr you need to install the following packages from [Bioconductor](http://www.bioconductor.org/):
+Before users can download and install orthologr they need to install the following packages from [Bioconductor](http://www.bioconductor.org/):

 ```r
 # install Bioconductor base packages